 Traditional methods of model validation require the unit to be taken offline.
 The process is time consuming, expensive and can damage the equipment.
 Ensuring these models are validated and regularly verified is now a requirement of Generator Owners and Transmission Planners as per the North American Electric Reliability Corporation (NERC) Reliability Standards, namely MOD-026 and MOD-027.

-Generator parameter validation is the process of validating generator model parameters using synchrophasor data.
-GPV enables periodic validation of the generator models without taking the units offline.
+Generator model validation is the process of validating generator model parameters using synchrophasor data.
+GMV enables periodic validation of the generator models without taking the units offline.
 Generators, governors, exciters and stabilizer models can be validated using this approach.
-The Generator Parameter Validation (GPV) process (shown below in Figure 1) uses synchrophasor data from Phasor Measurement Units (PMUs) and a hybrid simulation technique to perform playback of grid performance in simulation.
+The Generator Model Validation (GMV) process (shown below in Figure 1) uses synchrophasor data from Phasor Measurement Units (PMUs) and a hybrid simulation technique to perform playback of grid performance in simulation.
 The external network is reduced to an equivalent system and then a stepwise approach is used: Validation, Sensitivity Analysis, and Calibration.

-Generator Parameter Validation Tool provides the following benefits:
+Generator Model Validation Tool provides the following benefits: